-A. OVERVIEW
+OVERVIEW

-The program aims to generate demonstrated proficiency in practice-relevant research, theory, knowledge, and understanding.
-This "practice-based" nature can be seen in the topics of the dissertations which students undertake and the central research questions that they seek to address.
+The program aims to generate demonstrated proficiency in practice-relevant research, as well as policy-relevant research, theory, knowledge, and understanding.
+This "practice- or policy based" focus of research may be seen in the topics of the dissertations which students undertake and the central research questions that they seek to address.
 We encourage students to review dissertations that past students have produced.
 These are available through the ProQuest Dissertations and Theses Database using search term "Wurzweiler."

 The curriculum is designed so that course work can be completed in three years.
 However, with approval from the Program Director, students may enter the program on a part-time basis and elect to complete their first year of study over a two-year period.
-As the need, arises students may, with the permission of the Program Director, postpone taking full-time classes during the second and third year.
+As the need arises, students may, with the permission of the Program Director, postpone taking full-time classes during the second and third years.
 However, it is strongly encouraged that students complete the course work as quickly as possible in order to devote their energies to their dissertation.

 Likewise, students are encouraged to complete their dissertation in their fourth year, or within one year of completing all required course credits.
 In consultation with their Dissertation Committee Chair, students may extend their dissertation phase, but all students have a limit of 8 years from commencement of the program to complete program requirements.
 Students needing additional time to complete the degree may file a one-time request to extend the time limit, providing a rationale for extension and a timeline for completing work that may not exceed one year.
 The decision to approve the extension will be made by the Program Director in consultation with the student's Chair.
 Students may receive only one extension.

-Students must complete a minimum of 51 approved credits and have successfully defended and deposited their dissertation before they can become eligible for the PhD degree.
+Students must have completed a minimum of 51 approved credits and have successfully defended and deposited their dissertation before they can become eligible for the PhD degree.
 The program requirements can be divided into four stages with associated Benchmarks, corresponding to the years of full-time study: